 Step #2: Scuff-sand the Wood

-Using 220-grit sandpaper, proceed to sand the surface to clean and prepare it.
+Now, prepare the wood by scuff-sanding the surface with 220-grit sandpaper.
 Then proceed to use a rag to clean off the wood dust.

 Step #3: Apply the Stain on Wood

 Apply the stain onto the entire surface of the wood and allow it to set for an hour.
 Using a chip brush, apply the iron acetate evenly along the grain.
-The iron acetate will react to the tannins resulting in darker colors.
+The iron acetate will react with the wood’s tannins, resulting in darker, richer colors.

 Step #4: Dry the Wood and Stain More if Needed

-Allow the finished wood to dry for approximately an hour.
-You can opt to make reapplications until you have achieved your desired darkness.
+After the initial application, let the wood dry for approximately an hour.
+If you feel the need for a darker finish, you can make reapplications until you achieve your desired level of darkness.

 Step #5: Apply a Protective Wood Finish